themistoklik/frequent-sequences/README.md

 # Frequent Sequence Enumeration

-A frequent sequences enumeration algorithm I implemented for fun (and lack of solutions in clojure) as described in :
+A frequent sequences enumeration algorithm I prototyped for fun (and lack of solutions in clojure) as described in :

 Frequent Closed Sequence Mining without Candidate Maintenance, J. Wang, J. Han, and C. Li, IEEE Trans. on Knowledge and Data Engineering 19(8):1042-1056, IEEE